MoazNaseem/Python_Projects/README.md

 weather.py
 - weather.py opens by default the local weather when I run it
 - or accepts command line with the city or country name.

+lucky.py
+- lucky.py automatically opens a browser with
+- all the top search results in new tabs